Mental Health Facilities Oakland, CA

 Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic

-Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic is a mental health clinic in Oakland, CA, located at 525 21st Street, in the 94612 zip code.
-Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic provides telemedicine/telehealth and outpatient treatment.
-Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic offers integrated dual diagnosis disorder treatment, couples/family therapy and group therapy to adults, young adults and seniors 65 or older.
-Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic also supports people with PTSD, people with trauma and veterans.
-More services at Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic include diet and exercise counseling, housing services and supported housing.
+Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic is a mental health facility in Oakland, CA, located at 525 21st Street, in the 94612 zip code.
+Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic provides outpatient treatment and telemedicine/telehealth.
+Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic provides integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Some other services available at Va Northern Ca Hcs/sacramento Vamc Oakland Behavioral Health Clinic include supported housing, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn More